supermacro/elm-antd/README.md

 ## Contributing

-`todo`

 Check out the [issues](https://github.com/supermacro/elm-antd/issues), and search for "good first issue" or "help wanted"!

 **Rules of contributing:**

 - If implementing any visual changes:
-  - Add applicable visual tests to `./showcase/visual-tests`
+  - Add applicable visual tests to `./showcase/visual-tests` (visual tests are written in JavaScript)
 - If implementing / changing behaviour:
-  - Add applicable unit tests
+  - Add applicable unit tests (unit tests are written in Elm)

+### Running the development server

+`npm run dev` will boot a "component showcase" on port 3000 that you can use to sanity check the visuals and behaviour of your components.

 ### Running Tests